github-pfeifer-syscon-de/glglobe/README.md

 The most obvious option use the dialog.
-For some advanced options use the config file e.g. ~/.config/glglobe.conf e.g. if you want to use some diffrent WebMapService (i can't gurantee this will work, but it might be worth trying).
+For some advanced options use the config file e.g. ~/.config/glglobe.conf e.g. if you want to use some different WebMapService (i can't gurantee this will work, but it might be worth trying).
 These services are numberd from 0...9 the following values will be required suffixed with a sequential number:

 <ul>